 The Scottish Episcopal Church

-The Scottish Episcopal Church was the first reformed Church in Scotland and was established by King James V (reigned 1513-1542, father of Mary Queen of Scots).
-Bishops continued to govern the Church in Scotland, and it was later, during the constitutional crisis of 1688/9 that the Presbyterian Kirk finally became the established Church of Scotland.
+The Scottish Episcopal Church was the first reformed Church in Scotland and was established by King James V (reigned 1513-1542), father of Mary, Queen of Scots.
+Bishops continued to govern the Church in Scotland, and it was later, during the constitutional crisis of 1688-1689 that the Presbyterian Kirk finally became the established Church of Scotland.
 In Victorian times the Scottish Episcopal Church began to flourish again and is proud of its antiquity and unbroken apostolic succession.
-The Church is in full communion with the Church of England and worldwide Anglican Church.
+The Church is in full communion with the worldwide Anglican Church.

 The Linked Parishes of St Andrew’s and St Mary’s

-St Andrew’s and St Mary’s are the most westerly parishes of Diocese of St Andrew’s, Dunkeld and Dunblane.
-The Cathedral Church is in Perth and diocesan Bishop is the Rt.
-Revd.
-Ian Paton .
-The Revd.
-Canon Richard Grosse is Rector of both parishes
+St Andrew’s and St Mary’s are the most westerly charges of the Diocese of St Andrew’s, Dunkeld, and Dunblane.
+The Cathedral Church is in Perth and diocesan Bishop is the Rt Rev’d Ian Paton.
+The Rev’d Jon Connell is Rector of both charges.

 St Andrew’s Church, Callander was built by the resident stone mason of Stronvar, Balquhidder, and consecrated by Bishop Wordsworth in 1857.
 It was raised to the status of an “incumbency” in 1871.

-St Mary’s, Aberfoyle was built in 1892-1893 and consecrated in 1893.
+St Mary’s, Aberfoyle was built between 1892 & 1893 and was consecrated in 1893.
 Its first congregation included many of the quarry workers who had come from Ballachulish, a staunchly episcopalian area of Argyll, who had settled in Aberfoyle to work in quarries here.

 The Diocesan Synod is responsible for overseeing the administration of the Diocese through its appointed officers.
 Representatives of both churches attend both the Diocesan Synod and the General Synod, the governing body of the Scottish Episcopal Church, led by the Bishops.
 The congregations elect and appoint members to serve on the two Vestries, which are responsible for conducting the day-to-day administration of each Church and parish.